skypjack/entt/docs/md/process.md

 ## Adaptor

-Lambdas and functors can't be used directly with a scheduler because they aren't properly defined processes with managed life cycles.<br/>
+Lambdas and functors cannot be used directly with a scheduler because they are not properly defined processes with managed life cycles.<br/>
 This class helps in filling the gap and turning lambdas and functors into full-featured processes usable by a scheduler.